vonnagy/drain-processor/README.md

 [![Build Status](https://travis-ci.org/vonnagy/drain-processor.png?branch=master)](https://travis-ci.org/vonnagy/drain-processor)

-This is a service that receives logs from Heroku drains and forwards them on to storage or processors.
+This is a service that logs from a source (i.e. Kinesis) and processes them.
 It is written in Scala, which can easily be deployed to Heroku.

 This application support the [Getting Started with Scala on Heroku](https://devcenter.heroku.com/articles/getting-started-with-scala) article - check it out.